ocupop/dart4web/src/_codelabs/ng2/1-skeleton.md

 <div class="trydart-step-details" markdown="1">
 Get familiar with the HTML and the Dart code for the skeleton version of the app.
+Double-click a filename in the project view to see its contents in the editor view.
+Double click the ellipsis (`...`) highlighted in green to see the hidden text.
+You should the following code (all copyright notices are omitted here):
 </div>

 <div class="trydart-step-details" markdown="1">